atlopes/zintbarcode/README.md

 Zint is an open source project that implements 1D and 2D barcode symbologies.
 The VFP connector uses the `zint.dll` library to access the Zint API.

-Developers should refer to the Zint documentation for a presentation on the library (also in full at the [code repository](https://sourceforge.net/p/zint/code/ci/master/tree/docs/manual.txt "Full manual").
+Developers should refer to the Zint documentation for a presentation on the library (also in full at the [code repository](https://sourceforge.net/p/zint/code/ci/master/tree/docs/manual.txt "Full manual")).

 In particular, ZintBarcode implements the following Zint API methods: